Return to the search form Return to your search results

 Scholarships and Financial Aid

 Students are encouraged to apply for Need-based, Merit, and Global Access Ambassador scholarships awarded by Study Abroad.
-More information is available on the Study Abroad website.
+More information is available on the Scholarships page.

 Financial aid received to attend the University of Iowa (scholarships, grants, and loans) may be applied toward the program cost.
 Students are encouraged to speak with someone in Financial Aid to explore financial aid options.